Compost the blocking, keep the seeds alive, and make space for growth

 • Please add more perspectives in the comments…

-It’s clear that this situation is messy, and we’re unlikely to reach a consensus, diversity of thought is a native path.
+It’s clear that this situation is messy, and we’re unlikely to reach a consensus, this diversity of thought is the real native path.
 But with this clearly in mind, action is still needed.
-The question remains: how do we build a consensus that is necessary to take effective action on the #DIY, openweb path?
-If we fail to do this, as we are now, it’s the #SWF and the #dotcons who will walk the paths we build and talk about, leaving us as increasingly bystanders in our own spaces.
+The question remains: how do we build a consensus that is necessary to take effective action on the #DIY, openweb?
+If we fail as we are now, it’s the #SWF and the #dotcons who will walk the paths we build and talk about, leaving us as increasingly bystanders in our own spaces.

 Let’s talk about how we have power in this narrative to keep the #openweb native path at the centre of these shifts and turns, and this is a real partnership, not a nasty walk over.